 These old-fashioned molasses cookies have a great chewy texture from real butter and molasses while slightly crispy on the outside and a beautiful cracked effect from rolling the cookie dough in white sugar.
-Soft molasses cookies are perfect for the holiday season - loaded with warm spices.
-Enjoy a freshly baked batch of molasses cookies with a warm mug of eggnog or crumbled-over ice cream.

 Jump To